meghapsimatrix/wildmeta/README.md

 another method, cluster wild bootstrapping (CWB), that has been studied in the econometrics literature but not in the meta-analytic context.
-The results of my dissertation simulations showed that CWB adequately controls for Type 1 error rate and has more power than the CR2 test with Satterthwaite degrees of freedom.
+The results of my dissertation simulations showed that CWB adequately controls for Type 1 error rate and has more power than the HTZ test.

 The goal of this package is to provide applied meta-analytic researchers a function with which they can conduct single coefficient tests or